january3/vtree2/docs/reference/prune.md

 - condition:

   A logical expression that defines the pruning condition.
-If no condition is provided, no pruning is done, except for the removal of nodes with NA values with `na.rm`.

 - follow_only: